irev1ak1n/brhs-prom2026-website/README.md

 This project is developed independently as a student project, with a focus on building a clear and useful website for prom information and planning.

 ## Status
-In progress — actively developing features and improving design
+In progress — actively developing